research-ag/vector/README.md

 Therefore, `Buffer` has linear persistent memory overhead (1.5x) and linear worst-case behavior (copying the entire array in the growth event).

-The present data structure improves both metrics from linear to O(sqrt(n)) in exchange for less performant random access.
+The present data structure improves both metrics from linear to $O(\sqrt{n})$ in exchange for less performant random access.
 Since the underlying data structure is a 2-dimensional array, put and get operation become approximately twice as expensive.
 However, the implementation is highly optimized so that in practice it is less than 2x in practice.
 Several convenience functions operate even faster for `Vector` than they do for `Buffer`.